-Republican candidate for Oregon governor Drazan concedes
+Republican candidate for Oregon governor concedes to Kotek

-SALEM, Ore.
-(AP) — Republican candidate for Oregon governor Christine Drazan conceded on Friday that she lost the race to Democrat Tina Kotek.
+SALEM — Christine Drazan, the Republican candidate for Oregon governor, conceded on Friday that she lost the race to Democrat Tina Kotek.

 Drazan said the math shows that, even with ballots remaining to be counted, she cannot win.
 She pointed out that Kotek has won less than 50% of the vote, with unaffiliated candidate Betsy Johnson taking a share.